 In most cases, a headache can be treated with paracetamol.

-There are also topical treatments, such as Tiger Balm White, which can be massaged into your forehead to relieve tention headaches.
+There are also topical treatments, such as Tiger Balm White, which can be massaged into your forehead to relieve tension headaches.

-If you do find yourself regularly waking up with a headache, we advise you to speak to your doctor or a pharmacist for assistance.
+If you regularly wake up with a headache, we advise consulting your doctor or a pharmacist for assistance.
 A consultation with your doctor may be able to pinpoint the cause of your headaches, while a pharmacist can help you choose the right headache relief for you.
-If you experience a headache more severe than before, or are experiencing other symptoms such as dizziness, nausea or visual disturbances, you should contact your doctor.
+If you experience a headache that is more severe than before or are experiencing other symptoms, such as dizziness, nausea, or visual disturbances, you should contact your doctor.

-For more information on when you should speak to your doctor about a headache, click here.
+For more information on when to consult your doctor about a headache, click here.